 The overall aim of the module is to achieve proficiency equivalent to level B1 of the European Framework of Reference for Languages (CEFR) in speaking, writing, reading and listening.

-Be able to express likes and dislikes
+Demonstrate the ability to express likes and dislikes.

-Be able to recommend and give advice.
+Demonstrate the ability to make recommendations and give advice.

 Assessment items, weightings and deadlines

 ||Main exam: In-Person, Closed Book, 120 minutes during Summer (Main Period)